We've just passed another one (life stage): our son's BAC, French equivalent of A levels in the UK.

 three years worth of manuscripts

-I have, however, just thrown out a car-boot's worth of manuscripts from my various books which was slightly more traumatic than Ezra's heap of exercise books - still I've kept a couple of each, and I have the real books.
+I have, however, just thrown out a car-boot's worth of manuscripts from my various books which was slightly more traumatic than Ezra's heap of exercise books - still, I've kept a couple of each, and I have the real books.
 There has to be a purging point after all . . .

 two years worth of train tickets

 Emptying Ezra's bag was probably the most interesting part of this mass clearing out operation.
-In the bottle I found a sort of geological layer of train tickets - every journey from about the last two years; to and from Carcassonne.
+In the bottom I found a sort of geological layer of train tickets - every journey from about the last two years; to and from Carcassonne.
 We almost kept them as an art piece but then . . . didn't.

 Onward and forward.